ryanholbrook/kaggle-learn/notebooks/tutorial-1-first-model.md

 datascience.head()
 ```

 The numbers in the `Interest` column represent the popularity for that week relative to when the term was most popular over the time observed.
 Google says: "A value of 100 is the peak popularity for the term.
-A value of 50 means that the term is half as popular."
+A value of 50 means that the term is half as popular.
+A score of 0 means there was not enough data for this term."

-And we'll glance at some summary statistics.
+It's good to look at some summary statistics to know what to expect from your data.

 ```python
 datascience.describe()